AhmedHelmy07/alx-system_engineering-devops/0x01-shell_permissions/README.md

 1. 1-who_am_i which prints the effective username of the current user.
 2. 2-groups which prints all the groups the current user is part of.
 3. 3-new_owner which changes the owner of the file hello to the user betty.
+4. 4-empty which creates an empty file called hello.